somaya-khallaf/Dynamic-SQL-PL-SQL-Project/README.md

   4. Handling primary key columns and ignoring non-numeric or composite keys.

 ## **Key Features**
-  1. **Dynamic SQL Execution:** DDL statements written inside PL/SQL code.
+  **1. Dynamic SQL Execution:** DDL statements written inside PL/SQL code.
-  2. **Automation:** Loops through all tables in the schema to create sequences and triggers.
+  **2. Automation:** Loops through all tables in the schema to create sequences and triggers.
-  3. **Error Handling:** Ignores tables with non-numeric or composite primary keys.
+  **3. Error Handling:** Ignores tables with non-numeric or composite primary keys.
-  4. **Flexibility:** Sequences are set to start with MAX(ID) + 1 for each table.
+  **4. Flexibility:** Sequences are set to start with MAX(ID) + 1 for each table.

  ## **Installation & Setup**
   **Prerequisites**
-      - Oracle Database.
+      1. Oracle Database.
-      - SQL*Plus, SQLcl, or any PL/SQL execution tool.
+      2. SQL*Plus, SQLcl, or any PL/SQL execution tool.

   **Steps to Run**
       1. Clone the repository: